onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Strapping-In-For-A-Jepsening.md

 * [Ensure peer restarts after ZooKeeper connection loss/errors #423] (https://github.com/onyx-platform/onyx/issues/423) Resolved.

-While we had property tests to thoroughly test the peer join process, the above bugs in the impure sections of our code.
+While we had property tests to thoroughly test the peer join process, the above bugs mostly appear in the impure sections of our code.
 These bugs operate in the real world where peers are not always able to write their coordination log entries, do not always manage to call their side effects, etc.

-Jepsen uses an excellent scientific procedure for running tests, outputting a `result.edn` file, and history to a timestamped directory under your test name e.g. `store/onyx-basic/20160118T102259.000Z`.
+Jepsen uses excellent scientific procedures for running tests, by outputting dated records including a `result.edn` file, and history to a timestamped directory under your test name e.g. `store/onyx-basic/20160118T102259.000Z`.
 You can view a sample of onyx-jepsen's [result.edn](https://gist.github.com/lbradstreet/60c4be48216146878f58).
 In addition to the standard Jepsen output, we also copy Onyx's log output to